-NB Power has received approval from the Department of Environment to apply herbicide products Navius and Vision Max on approximately 1,000 hectares of transmission right of ways during summer 2016.
-This work is expected to begin in late June and last approximately three to four weeks, weather dependent.
+NB Power has received approval from the Department of Environment to apply herbicide products Navius, Clearview Brush and Vision Max on approximately 1,500 hectares of transmission right of ways during the summer of 2017.
+This work is expected to begin in mid-June and continue until mid-August, weather depending.

 Our work will occur only in the following areas on the transmission lines indicated on the map above :

 - Victoria/Madawaska/Restigouche Counties

 - St. Quentin to Kedgwick

 - Kedgwick to Eel River

 - Bathurst to Miramichi